CodingAvenue/codestop-course-php-advance/content/Cookies/Cookies.q.md

  - No output is displayed.

- - It prints `Sorry, a cookie is not found`.
+ - It prints `Sorry, a cookie is not found!`.

  - It prints `Cookie Value: This is my cookie.`.